MarchettoFrancesco/MarchettoFrancesco/README.md

 👨‍🎓 I’m currently learning Internet Of Things, Machine Learning and big data at the University of Udine

-👀 I’m interested in web3 and blockchain, big passion for hardware
+👀 I’m interested in AI for the medical field, big passion for hardware and finance

 🏆 Awarded in Tezos Hackaton and ICPC partecipant